 Responsibilities of a Delivery Coach include-

-- Mentor teams on Agile approaches to estimation, planning, and story mapping.
+- Mentor teams on Agile approach to estimation, planning, and story mapping.

 - Facilitating superior performance at the team level